feature-engine/feature_engine/docs/user_guide/datetime/DatetimeFeatures.rst

         "var_dt3": ['03/02/15 02:27:26', '02/28/97 10:10:55', '11/11/03 17:30:00'],
     })

-Now, we set up the :class:`DatetimeFeatures()` to extract features only from 2 of the variables.
+Now, we set up the :class:`DatetimeFeatures()` to extract features from 2 of the datetime variables.
 In this case, we do not want to drop the datetime variable after extracting the features.